microjixl/LevelsChoice/README.md

 LevelsChoice
 ============

-this look like dazhongdianping search type select.  stable and flexible
+it looks like dazhongdianping's search type bar. it is stable and flexible.

+it implement with fragment.you can add any complex view in it. enjoy it

 screen shot